PLANNING AND ZONING ORDINANCE

 ESTABLISHMENT OF ZONING DISTRICTS AND USES

-Residential Districts shall comprise the entire town except for the Village Districts and the Commercial Districts.
+Residential District shall comprise the entire town except for the Village Districts and the Commercial Districts.

 Commencing at the centerline of Route 4-A in line with the westerly sideline of Patterson Road; thence westerly by the centerline of Route 4-A to a point in the centerline that is opposite of the easterly sideline of Granite Hill Road; the limits of said zone shall be:

 Northerly along the westerly sidelines of Patterson Road as exists in 2016 to a point that is 500’ at right angles from the Route 4-A centerline, thence westerly at a distance of 500’ from Route 4-A centerline to a point that is opposite the easterly sideline of Granite Hill Road and at right angles from the Route 4-A centerline.
 Southerly along the easterly sideline of Granite Hill Road to a point that is 500’ at right angles from Route 4-A centerline, thence easterly at a distance of 500’ from Route 4-A centerline to a point that is opposite the westerly sidelines of Patterson Road and that is 500’ at right angles to the Route 4-A centerline.

 Commencing at a point on the northerly sideline of Routes 11 at the centerline of the easterly junction of Village Road; thence northerly at right angles to Route 11 to a point 500’ from the centerline Village Road; thence westerly 500’ from the Village Road centerline, to a point opposite the centerline intersection of Village Road on the sideline of Route 11 and at right angles thereto, said point being 500’ form the centerline of Village Road on the northerly sideline of Route 11; thence easterly by the northerly sideline of Route 11 to the place of beginning.